 - Foundry Actual Monthly Emissions Criteria Pollutant Emissions

 - Directions for Using Foundry.xls to Track Registration Permit Option D Compliance (2005)

 Gasoline storage tank.
 Estimate emissions reductions from installing Stage 1 Vapor Recovery on a storage tank that dispenses gasoline blends.

 Grain elevators.
 Determine potential and actual air emissions from a grain elevator for permitting purposes.

-Hazardous air pollutant list.
-Search for HAP by name or CAS number.
+Hazardous air pollutants and air toxics.
+Search for HAPs and other air toxics by name or CAS number.

 Insignificant facility potential to emit tool.
 Use this spreadsheet to calculate emissions to help determine eligibility as an insignificant facility under Minn.
 R. 7008.2600.

 Mechanical finishing.
 Use this spreadsheet to calculate emissions to help determine applicability under Minn.
 R. 7008.4110 as a conditionally insignificant activity.

 Passenger car to electric vehicle.
 Estimates emissions reductions from converting miles normally driven in an internal combustion engine gasoline passenger car to miles in an electric vehicle.